India to pay gold for Iran oil, China may follow

 Welcome to the Precious Metals Bug Forums

 Welcome to the PMBug forums - a watering hole for folks interested in gold, silver, precious metals, sound money, investing, market and economic news, central bank monetary policies, politics and more.
-You can visit the forum page to see the list of forum nodes (categories/rooms) for topics.

-Please have a look around and if you like what you see, please consider registering an account and joining the discussions.
-When you register an account and log in, you may enjoy additional benefits including no ads, market data/charts, access to trade/barter with the community and much more.
+Why not register an account and join the discussions?
+When you register an account and log in, you may enjoy additional benefits including no Google ads, market data/charts, access to trade/barter with the community and much more.
 Registering an account is free - you have nothing to lose!

 swissaustrian